-The North Jersey Mineralogical Society is a charter member of the Eastern Federation of Mineralogical and Lapidary Societies and is affiliated with the American Federation of Mineralogical Societies.
+The North Jersey Mineralogical Society is a Charter member (One of the original founding clubs) of the Eastern Federation of Mineralogical and Lapidary Societies and is affiliated with the American Federation of Mineralogical Societies.

 Our goal is to bring together people who have a common interest in the study of earth sciences and mineral collecting in the Northern New Jersey area.
 Our mission is to educate our membership and others on how to preserve and document the geology and minerology of Northern New Jersey as well as to collect and preserve representative specimens from the area.
 Our club maintains an extensive LIBRARY (click for the entire list) as well as a small mineral display at the museum.

-The NoJMS meets once monthly at The Paterson Museum.
-Our meetings are open to the public and include a social hour/mineral sale, business meeting, mineral madness and lecture. (see meetings page for details)
+The NoJMS meets once monthly at The Paterson Museum, located at #2 Market Street, Paterson, NJ, in the Great Falls Historic District.
+Our meetings are open to the public and include a social hour/mineral sale, business meeting, mineral drawings and an informative and educational lecture. (see meetings page for details)

 We strongly encourage our younger members to attend as the meetings are a great place to begin or add to your mineral collection and knowledge!